The EZtemper makes the process of tempering chocolate easy!

 Using a small quantity of produced EZtemper "silk", you can quickly and simply temper chocolate, ganache, gianduja and much more.
 Here are our tried-and-true formulae, created by the Chocolate Doctor.

-If you are tempering a large quantity of chocolate - for example using the EZtemper silk to seed a 10 kg wheel unit - remove a small quantity of the appropriate temperature chocolate from the machine into a bowl and stir the EZtemper silk into this smaller amount before adding it back into the mass.
+If you are tempering a large quantity of chocolate - for example using the EZtemper silk to seed a 10 kg wheel unit - remove a small quantity of chocolate from the machine into a bowl and weigh and stir the EZtemper silk into this smaller amount before adding it back into the mass.

 A ganache that is tempered is more stable, can be cut within a couple of hours of production and will not separate.
 It will be smooth and creamy, it will melt uniformly in the mouth and will not be grainy.
 For an in-depth look at tempering ganache, click here.